Shahrullo/JetBrainsAcademy-Projects/README.md

 ## The repo provides all the projects I have done on JetBrainsAcademy/Hyperskill.org.
 Most of them are done on pure python and some projects are related to WebDevelopment.
 You can see the list of projects below

+1. SimpleChattyBot
+2. TicTacToe
-1. Banking System
+3. Banking System
-2. SimpleChattyBot